The internet and smartphone technology are key to the way I connect with others. I can't imagine life without them.

 How often do you wash your hands after using one of these screens, and before eating your takeaway meal with your fingers?
 Fecal matter contains bacteria that cause food poisoning, vomiting, and diarrhea.

 Touchscreens are popular, but people leave their mark (literally) on the screen.
 A buildup of smears and germs can be bad for your health.
 You should clean and disinfect touchscreens regularly to keep them hygienic and free from bacteria and viruses.
-This is especially important now that the coronavirus infection is spreading.
+This is especially important now that coronavirus is spreading.

 How to Avoid Germs When Using Public Touchscreens